mlavrauw/T233/README.md

 <a href="https://osebje.famnit.upr.si/~michel.lavrauw/T233/table1.html">table</a>.
 The code is written in the <a
 href="http://www.gap-system.org">GAP</a>-language and uses some functionality from the GAP package <a href="https://www.gap-system.org/Packages/fining.html#:~:text=FinInG%20is%20a%20package%20for,flat%20lands%20of%20generalised%20polygons">FinInG</a>.
 Tensors are represented by points in the projective space PG\((V)\).

 For more information, you can visit the following webpage: <a href="https://osebje.famnit.upr.si/~michel.lavrauw/T233/T233_paper.html">T233</a>.
 ## Contact

     Nour Alnajjarine
-    nour@sabanciuniv.edu
+    nour.alnajjarine@math.uniri.hr
-    Faculty of Engineering and Natural Sciences,
+    Faculty of Mathematics
-    Sabanci University,
-    34956 Tuzla, Istanbul, Turkey.
+    University of Rijeka

     Michel Lavrauw
     michel.lavrauw@upr.si
-    Michel Lavrauw
     Department of Mathematics
     Faculty of Mathematics, Natural Sciences and Information Technologies University of Primorska, Koper, Slovenia.